On the Stability of Electromechanical Switching Devices: Modeling

 where $u$ is the supply voltage, $R$ is the internal resistance of the winding, and $i$ and $\phi$ are the electric current and magnetic flux as previously defined.
 In the design of a control system, the voltage $u$ would be considered as the controllable input.
 However, this paper focuses on analyzing the system under its usual mode of operation, i.e., when it is supplied with a constant voltage.
 Therefore, for the purposes of the subsequent analysis, $u$ is considered to be a parameter.

-In order to find a solution to \eqref{eq:electrical}, it is necessary to establish an additional relation between current and flux.
-This may take many different forms depending on whether or not certain electromagnetic phenomena are modeled.
-For the sake of simplicity, in this paper we will assume that the relation between current and flux is one-to-one.
-In practice, this implies assuming that there is neither magnetic hysteresis nor induced currents in the core.
-The implications of such an assumption on the accuracy of the model can be found in \cite{ramirez2019thesis}.
+To find a solution to {\eqref{eq:electrical}}, an additional relationship between current and magnetic flux is required.
+This relationship can vary depending on the complexity of the model and the electromagnetic phenomena considered.
+For simplicity, this paper assumes a one-to-one relationship between current and flux, implying that magnetic hysteresis and induced currents within the core are neglected.
+While this simplification can lead to some discrepancies with respect to the real behavior, it allows for obtaining analytical expressions for the behavior of the system, useful for fundamental understanding, quick analyses, or design optimization.
+A detailed discussion of the implications of this assumption on model accuracy can be found in~{\cite{ramirez2019thesis}}.

 One way to reflect this one-to-one relation is by using the reluctance of the magnetic circuit, which is a variable that depends on the geometry, the magnetic properties of the materials and, possibly, the level of magnetic excitation.
 Under this approach, the expression relating flux and current, known as Hopkinson's law, is